chipsalliance/caliptra-sw/rom/dev/README.md

 for Caliptra Read Only Memory Code (ROM).
 As an architecture specification for ROM, this document describes the following topics:

-1. Provide high level architecture and requirements
+1. Provide high level architecture
 2. Describe ROM DICE Layering Architecture
 3. Describe ROM functionality
 4. Define ROM boot flows